pablo-icm/emm/content/publication/teira-dynamics-2007/index.md

 publication: '*Environmental Microbiology*'
 doi: 10.1111/j.1462-2920.2007.01373.x
-abstract: 'Summary  We used catalysed reported deposition – fluorescence in situ hybridization (CARD‐FISH) to analyse changes in the abundance of the bacterial groups Alphaproteobacteria , Gammaproteobacteria and Bacteroidetes, and of hydrocarbon‐degrading Cycloclasticus bacteria in mesocosms that had received polycyclic aromatic hydrocarbons (PAHs) additions.
+abstract: 'Summary  We used catalysed reported deposition – fluorescence in situ hybridization (CARD-FISH) to analyse changes in the abundance of the bacterial groups Alphaproteobacteria , Gammaproteobacteria and Bacteroidetes, and of hydrocarbon-degrading Cycloclasticus bacteria in mesocosms that had received polycyclic aromatic hydrocarbons (PAHs) additions.
 The effects of PAHs were assessed under four contrasting hydrographic conditions in the coastal upwelling system of the Rías Baixas: winter mixing, spring